-Following his PhD Hendrik spent several years working in academic research at University College London developing prototype milli and microfluidic reactor systems for the continuous synthesis of nanomaterials used in point of care diagnostic medicine.
+Prior to joining Dehns as a Technical Assistant, Hendrik worked in academic research and development at UCL developing reactor systems for the synthesis of nanomaterials used in point of care diagnostic medicine.

 Type of clients and client work

-Hendrik has particular experience with inventions in the fields of aerospace, oil and gas exploration, spectrometry, scientific instruments, telecommunications, medical devices, heating, ventilation, and air conditioning (HVAC), and paper making.
+Hendrik has particular experience with inventions in the fields of aerospace, oil and gas exploration, spectrometry, scientific instruments, telecommunications, antibacterial coatings, battery technology, consumer products, medical devices, heating, ventilation, and air conditioning (HVAC), paper products, robotics and smart devices.

 MEng (1st class honours), Chemical Engineering, Imperial College London, 2011